PloneGov-IT/rg.prenotazioni/README.rst

 Notes
 =====

-**rg.prenotazioni** has been tested only with Plone 3.3 and Plone 4.2.
+**rg.prenotazioni 3.x** has been tested with Plone 4.2 and Plone 4.3 and works with Python 2.7.

+**rg.prenotazioni 2.x** has been tested with Plone 4.2 and works with Python 2.6 and 2.7.

+**rg.prenotazioni 1.x** has been tested with Plone 3 and works with Python 2.4.

 ..
 Note::
    Version 2.x of rg.prenotazioni is a deep rewrite of version 1.x and **we are not providing any migration**... sorry!

 TODO
 ====